vednig/winverve/README.md

 If you encounter any issues, try running `yarn tauri build` after installing dependencies.

-## If you can work on any of upcoming features, you are welcome to send a Pull Request or Oprn an Issue in this repo.
+## If you can work on any of upcoming features, you are welcome to send a Pull Request or Open an Issue in this repo.

 <details>
 ![Verve App Logo](./docs/Banner-Image.png)